NathMorgan/module-productqa/README.md

 * Seperated ACL permissions for both WebAPI and Admin pages so the store owner can set between allowing admin users to only use the admin page for example

+* Store config for setting a custom admin contact email for module functionality

+* Seperated the script tag to be in its own `script-main.phtml` file this keeps the frontend JS functionality seperated and aids readability

+* Added tabbing support though the question list on the product page to allow for accessibility requirements

 ## Installation